-One may wonder why Bruce Thacker would have anything to say on this topic.
+One may wonder why Bruce Thacker would have anything to say.
 I certainly do.
 And who would care.
 I do not consider myself an expert, but a traveler, someone on the journey.
 I do have some not-so-unique qualifications to comment on the trip.

 I have lived for a while, born in 1952.
 I have done a few things, and been a few places.
 Others are more traveled and better equipped, but this is who I am.
 I have been a Christian since I was 9, baptized on Easter Sunday, 1961.
 There have been moments when I have been close to God, and times when I have allowed the distance between me and God to be far too great.
 I have studied some.
 I graduated high school in Caldwell, ID.
 I attended Puget Sound Christian College (earning a BA in Ministry and a Master of Ministry degree).
 I also attended Lincoln Christian Seminary (M. Div. in New Testament).

 In the midst of my college days, I was about to be drafted and enlisted in the Navy.
 I was an aircraft mechanic and Flight Crew Plane Captain.
 I still tell Navy stories and am proud to be a veteran.
 I have contact with only a few friends from those days, but they were important times for me.